JamieMair/mpags-high-performance-computing/resources.md

 ## Lecture Notes

-The lecture notes for this module are available in PDF format in early January.
+The lecture notes will be released Tuesday 17th January.
 <!-- [here](/404/). -->

 ## GitHub Classroom